daMelody/eck-jp/README.md

 # eck-jp

-exercises from the eck programming in java textbook
+selected exercises from the Eck Programming in Java textbook